 One could also rephrase that question into “What kind of cars do you detail?”.

-On the other hand, if you only do business with car owners who just want their car professionally cleaned once before they sell it, and not because they value their cars as an investment, you might have to cut back your rates.
-Therefore, you can detail these cars much faster than any high-end luxury car.
+On the other hand, if you only do business with car owners who just want their car professionally cleaned once before they sell it, you will not be able to charge premium prices.

 Many people’s first instinct is that it is best to detail as many cars as possible per a day to make maximum profit.